-Mayhew's artwork has been acquired by many prestigious museums including the J. Paul Getty Museum, the Boston Museum of Fine Arts, the Philadelphia Museum of Art, the National Gallery of Art in Washington, DC, the Art Institute of Chicago, the Harvard University Art Museums, the National Museum of Wildlife Art, and the Leigh Yawkey Woodson Art Museum.
+Mayhew's artwork has been acquired by several prestigious museums including the Boston Museum of Fine Arts, the Philadelphia Museum of Art, the National Gallery of Art in Washington, DC, the Art Institute of Chicago, the J. Paul Getty Museum, the Harvard University Art Museums, the National Museum of Wildlife Art, and the Leigh Yawkey Woodson Art Museum.
 He regularly receives awards and honors for his artwork including the prestigious Red Smith Award for Best in Show from the National Museum of Wildlife Art’s Western Visions exhibition in 2015.
 The National Museum of Wildlife Art’s Trustees’ Purchase Award in 2014,

 Click on the images below to view Timothy David Mayhew's artwork available for sale at this year's show.

 Three head studies of sandhill cranes

 Four studies of a black-crowned night heron

 In 2010 I began a series of oil paintings and drawings depicting the Grand Teton, the tallest peak in the Teton Mountain range in Western Wyoming.
 This project was inspired by the series of 136 woodblock prints began in 1826 by the Japanese printmaker Katsushika Hokusai, in which he depicted Mount Fuji from a variety of locations and in different seasons.